kodepandai/lunox-website/docs/basics/middleware.md

   }
 }
 ```

-The last one is route middleware.
+### Route Middleware
 This is just key pair of middleware (aliasing middleware).
 Route middleware can be assigned to any routes.
 ```ts
 Route.get('/someuri', ()=>'OK').middleware('auth');